microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/USERGUIDE.md

-# Use the ALM Accelerator for Advanced Maker App
+# Use the ALM Accelerator for Advanced Maker App (Preview)

+>  [!NOTE] ALM Accelerator for Advanced Makers is currently in public preview.
+Please see Issues currently tagged as [vnext](https://github.com/microsoft/coe-starter-kit/issues?q=is%3Aopen+is%3Aissue+label%3Aalm-accelerator+label%3Avnext) for the Roadmap to be completed prior to general availability.
+While in Public Preview it can be expected that there will be breaking changes and frequent updates to address feedback from preview members.
+Additionally, the Public Preview is reliant on the experimental [Power Apps Source File Pack and Unpack Utility](https://github.com/microsoft/PowerApps-Language-Tooling) that is being developed separately from AA4AM.

 1. Once the app is installed and configured launch it from your Environment under Apps.